 Our results from a multi-region, community-wide analysis of elevational transects across California suggest strong but differential impacts of recent climate change on the range limits of small mammal species.
 Responses differed between high and low elevation species, with consistent upslope range contractions in high elevation species and heterogeneity in the directionality of range limit shifts for low elevation species.
 These findings confirm and extend the results from our initial study of small mammals from the Yosemite region (Moritz et al 2008) and are consistent with similar studies in the same region over the same time scale in birds (Tingley et al 2012), butterflies (Forister et al 2010), and plants (Crimmins et al 2011).

 Despite the predominant pattern in our study of upslope shifts with range contractions at the lagging edge of high elevation species, nearly one-third of shifts overall were downslope, one-fourth of species did not shift anywhere, and patterns within species varied across regions.
 Tingley et al. (2012) found a similar result in California birds where only 51% of observed range limit shifts over the last 100 years were upslope.
 Heterogeneous range shifts have been demonstrated in a range of taxa (Chen et al. 2011), indicating that species’ responses were influenced by local factors and were context dependent.
 The vast majority of sites in our study, especially at middle to high elevations, were located in protected reserves with limited impacts of large-scale land conversion, although impacts such as grazing policy, fire regimes and forestry extraction may have significant effects outside the scope of this study (REFS).
 Low elevation species were most likely to experience impacts from habitat conversion at their lower limits (Bravo et al, 2008; Forister, et al, 2010); however, we detected few contractions at their lower limits and shifts were significantly more common at their upper limits.
 The more heterogeneous responses of low elevation species perhaps reflect stronger biotic influences (e.g., Brown et al, 1996; Rowe et al. 2009, 2010, Rubidge et al. 2011, Rapacciuolo et al. in review).
-A detailed analysis of vegetation change coupled with the mammal data from the Yosemite transect (Moritz et al, 2008) found that low elevation species were more likely than high elevation species to track habitat and expand their ranges (Santos et al In Prep).
+A detailed analysis of vegetation change coupled with the mammal data from the Yosemite transect (Moritz et al, 2008) found that low elevation species were more likely than high elevation species to track habitat and expand their ranges (Santos et al In Prep – is this the CEC report?).
 Consistent with their study, we observed far more contractions than expansions in high elevation species and as many expansions as contractions in low elevation species.

 Our results also suggested that localized climate predictions, in this case minimum temperature, may help explain variability in the direction of species responses, highlighting the dynamic nature of species-specific responses to localized climate change.
 Our nearest neighbor analyses of site-specific expectations for the direction of elevation shifts suggested that local climate change also explains some of the variation in species’ responses.
 Across the same regions, nearest neighbor analyses of bird species found strong support for range-limit shifts, often downwards, associated with site-specific changes in precipitation or temperature (Tingley et al., 2012).
 Tracking climatic changes in water balance, plant species across montane California also shifted downward over the last century (Crimmins et al, 2011).
 For small mammals, however, precipitation was a poor predictor of the direction of shifts whereas minimum temperature performed as well or better than an overall warming model of upslope movement, suggesting that some downslope movements may actually track changes in minimum temperature.